Wintellect/MSLearn/Introduction to Git/includes/3-make-and-track-changes.md

 ## Summary

-In this unit, you learned two new Git commands:
+In this lesson, you learned two new Git commands:

 - [`git diff`](https://git-scm.com/docs/git-diff), which shows the differences between versions
 - [`git mv`](https://git-scm.com/docs/git-mv), which moves (renames) a file or subdirectory